metaopt/torchopt/docs/examples/MAML.rst

 Load Dataset
 ------------

-In your Python code, simply import torchopt and load the dataset:
+In your Python code, simply import torchopt and load the dataset, the full script is at `examples/few-shot/support/omniglot_loaders.py:
 ::

     from .support.omniglot_loaders import OmniglotNShot